-- You will not see the data 100% live: The NSEL monitoring sends a NetFlow data packet only after a connection has been torn down.
-If a connection is active for minutes or hours, the ASA sends one NetFlow packet with the total of the connection.
-This causes peaks in PRTG's graphs.
+- You will not see the data 100% live: NSEL monitoring only sends a NetFlow data packet after a connection has been torn down.
+If a connection has been active for minutes or hours, the ASA sends one NetFlow packet with the total of the connection.
+This causes peaks in the graphs in PRTG.

 - Flows on the ASA are bidirectional (all counters for a flow will increase for traffic flowing in and out)

-- If you need live traffic data please use SNMP Traffic Sensors on your ASA.
+- If you only need traffic in and traffic out, use SNMP Traffic sensors on your ASA.

 - NetFlow 9 monitoring on the ASA comes at a price: CPU load.
-For most ASA with low to medium traffic this should not be an issue.
-But if your ASA already shows considerable CPU load think twice before using NetFlow.
+For most ASA with low to medium traffic, this will not be an issue.
+But if your ASA is already showing considerable CPU load, think twice before using NetFlow.

 Look at the sample graph above.
-It shows the traffic through an ASA device measured using three different techniques:
+It shows the traffic through an ASA device that is measured using three different techniques:

 - Via SNMP: Measuring the traffic on the "WAN" port of the ASA

-- Via NetFlow 9: By analyzing NetFlow 9 packets of the next Cisco router upstream
+- Via NetFlow 9: Analyzing NetFlow 9 packets of the next Cisco router upstream

-- Via NetFlow 9: By analyzing NetFlow9 from the ASA itself
+- Via NetFlow 9: Analyzing NetFlow9 from the ASA itself

 You can see that curves for "true" NetFlow 9 from the router (yellow) and for SNMP (green) are quite close to each other.
-The blue line for the ASA NetFlow tends to stay below the others and every once and a while it shows huge peaks.
-This always happens when a long running connection gets torn down and its complete bandwidth usage is shown in one peak.
-When you take the total (the "integral" of all three lines) the differences are marginal.
+The blue line for the ASA NetFlow tends to stay below the others and every now and then it shows huge peaks.
+This always happens when a long-running connection gets torn down and its complete bandwidth usage is shown in one peak.
+When you take the total (the "integral" of all three lines), the differences are marginal.